 In 1975, Congress enacted the Individuals with Disabilities Education Act (IDEA) to ensure that children with disabilities have the opportunity to receive a Free and Appropriate Public Education (FAPE) just like other children.
 Children with autism may not be able to access the regular school curriculum.
 However, an Individualized Education Program (IEP) is created by the school's IEP team in order for the child to be successful in his or her own curriculum.
 The IEP team will discuss your child's strengths and weaknesses in order to determine what goals are appropriate for your child.
 The goals on the IEP will drive your child's placement.
 In addition to the IEP, there are many educational methods to support children with autism.
 Some parents have had good success utilizing the additional methods (see the Education tab).
 New educational methods are emerging each year and it is important to review each of the methods listed to see which methods may be appropriate for your child.

 As you embark on your journey to heal your child, you will run across numerous therapies available for children on the autism spectrum.
 Some of these therapies include: speech therapy, occupational therapy, craniosacral therapy, vision therapy, Auditory Integration Therapy (AIT), and neurobiofeedback.
 These are a few of the most common therapies for ASD children.
 Some therapies are more adaptive to younger children while other therapies are more appropriate for the older child.
 Nowadays, many therapies have a variety of choices which may make a difference for your child, so research the therapies to see what works best and talk to your doctor (see the Therapies tab).
 No matter what therapy you are doing with your child, always remember that your child needs some modality in order to express his or her needs.
 A form of communication will not only train your child to express his or her wants and needs, but also may help alleviate any possible frustration build up that could result in unwanted behaviors.
 Years ago, parents utilized assistive technology devices or the picture exchange communication system (PECS) to encourage their child to make choices and communicate their needs.
-Today, the Ipad has revolutionized the assistive communication world with language programs such as Proloquo2go, Verbally, Alexicom, and a multitude of language apps.
+Today, the Ipad has revolutionized the assistive communication world with language programs such as Proloquo2go, Verbally, Alexicom, and a multitude of language apps (ref our Education/Apps section).
 Some children are capable of typing on computers or tablets while others might prefer sign language.
 No matter what the modality of communication is, communicating is fundamental and key to opening up your child's world.